-” In model organisms and humans, studies have shown that nutritional restriction or exposure to hormone mimicking chemicals during early gestation cause alterations in adult and offspring health across several generations”.
-Picture below shows the molecular signatures established by direct exposure may be translated into adverse health outcome in the exposed individual or may not be expressed at all.
+” In model organisms and humans, studies have shown that nutritional restriction or exposure to hormone-mimicking chemicals during early gestation cause alterations in adult and offspring health across several generations”.
+The picture below shows the molecular signatures established by direct exposure may be translated into adverse health outcomes in the exposed individual or may not be expressed at all.

-However, studies have shown that such direct effects may remain latent for quite a long time and emerge as multiple adverse health outcomes in the individuals in subsequent generations.
+However, studies have shown that such direct effects may remain latent for quite a long time and emerge as multiple adverse health outcomes in individuals in subsequent generations.
 In humans, it is difficult to study such effects directly.
 Studies in animal models may provide important insights into the mechanisms underlying such effects.
 We are developing a comparative model using mice and fish as organismal models to identify conserved mechanisms that are specific to environmental stressors and adverse health phenotypes.

 Fig. An example of transgenerational phenotype in fish, especially for exposure occurring during early embryonic development.

 - Chakraborty, S., Dissanayake, M., Godwin, J., Wang, X., Bhandari, R.K.
 (2022).
 Ancestral BPA exposure caused defects in the liver of medaka for four generations.
 Science of the Total Environment.856(1):159067